 On September 22, 2016, the Governor signed Assembly Bill 2087 which created CA Department of Fish and Wildlife’s (CDFW) Regional Conservation Investment Strategy pilot program (Program).
 The Program went into effect on January 1, 2017 and is administered by CDFW's Habitat Conservation Planning Branch in Sacramento.

 In November 2019, the CA Department of Fish and Wildlife approved the Santa Clara County RCIS (SCCRCIS), the first such plan in California.
 The SCCRCIS promotes the conservation of sensitive species, habitats, and other natural resources within Santa Clara County.
-The SCCRCIS includes goals and objectives for wildlife and habitat conservation, as well as actions and priorities which can guide investments in ecological resource conservation and potential opportunities for compensatory mitigation for impacts to species and other natural resources.
+The SCCRCIS includes goals and objectives for wildlife and habitat conservation, as well as actions and priorities which can guide investments in ecological resource conservation and potential opportunities for mitigation projects to offset impacts to species and other natural resources.

 Those actions will benefit the conservation of focal species, habitats, and other natural resources and they may be used as a basis to provide advance mitigation through the development of credits (See Mitigation Credit Agreements below).
 Examples of potential RCIS conservation and habitat enhancement actions include, but are not limited to: